todogroup/ospology/ospo-book/content/en/02-chapter.md

 > Note: You may have noticed that in this book, when referring to open source, we also include other kinds of open initiatives beyond software, such as hardware, data, etc.

-## Assessing the value of open source usage (also called consumption)
+## Assessing the value of open source usage

 `✅ Assessment`